-Financial liabilities
+Financial Liabilities

-Initial recognition
+Initial Recognition

-financial liabilities are classified, at initial recognition, as financial fiabilities at FVPL, toans and borrowings and payables as appropriate.
+Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings and payables as appropriate.
 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.